TechDrakonis/TechDrakonis/README.md

 Here are some ideas to get you started: -->

-# 🔭 I’m currently working on ...
+### 🔭 I’m currently working on ...
-... creating a library like the c-library of the cs50 course of the Harvard-Univerity but using C++ and (hopefully) improve the performance and maintainability.
+... creating a library like the c-library of the cs50 course of the Harvard-University but using C++ and (hopefully) improve the performance and maintainability.

 <!--
 - 🌱 I’m currently learning ...